John Earle Sullivan: Participation in the 2021 Capitol attack

 John Sullivan participated in the storming of the United States Capitol.
 He wore a ballistic vest and gas mask, entering the building through a broken window.
-Sullivan took extensive video, including video of the shooting of Ashli Babbitt.
+Sullivan took extensive video, including video of the killing of Ashli Babbitt.
 Sullivan could be heard saying "Dude, this shit's gonna go viral" after Babbitt's death.

 Sullivan filmed himself chanting "we about to burn this shit down" and "we accomplished this shit.
 We did this together.
 Fuck yeah!
 We are all a part of this history", "We gotta get this shit burned", and "It's our house, motherfuckers!"
 He also used a megaphone and shouted support.

 Speaker's Lobby

 Outside the Speaker's lobby, Sullivan filmed himself telling others in the crowd that he has a knife.
 He later denied having a knife, claiming he "used that to navigate myself to the front of the crowd".